 Rural roads and driving conditions contribute to the number of car and small truck accidents.
 There are many other causes and contributing factors, as well.
 At Altizer Law, P.C., we understand how people feel when involved in a crash.
 In addition to the injuries, there are typically a number of other concerns: lost wages, lost income, medical bills, damage to a vehicle, and more.

 If you are injured through no fault of your own, we can help you by representing you in either negotiation or lawsuit to ensure that you receive the maximum allowable financial settlement for all of your pain, losses and other harm resulting from the crash.
 If you are injured, call us.
-Our attorneys, Bettina and Terri, can talk with you and evaluate your accident to determine probable liability, and if appropriate, will begin immediately to build the strongest possible case on your behalf.
+Bettina can talk with you and evaluate your accident to determine probable liability, and if appropriate, will begin immediately to build the strongest possible case on your behalf.
 We have been winning car and truck injury cases for more than 25 years.

 The name, “Pittsylvania,” was first intended for an English Colony located in what is now West Virginia.
 The Colony never came into existence.
 It was later called Vandalia.
 It would not have included Pittsylvania County.